 Fun and delicious, dining out allows you to enjoy a great meal without doing any of the work.
 While enjoyable as an occasional splurge, heading to restaurants on the regular can put a serious dent in your budget.

 In order to turn a profit, many eateries sell their dishes at a serious markup, but you can make your own versions of many restaurant dishes at home.
 We consulted with HelloFresh to get dish recommendations from their extensive recipe archive.
-Take a look at 12 dishes from popular chain restaurants that can be made for a fraction of the price in your own kitchen.
+Take a look at dishes that can be made for a fraction of the price in your own kitchen.

 The Cheesecake Factory — Chicken Bellagio